Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

  rename {CSS => assets}/site.css (100%)
 ```

-Just as with `git rm`, `git mv` automatically updates the index, so it isn't
-necessary to run `git add`.
+Just as with `git rm`, `git mv` automatically updates the index, so it isn't necessary to run `git add`.

-The percentage reported by `commit` on the last line is the degree of
-similarity between the file in its old and new locations.
-In this case, of
-course, you _just_ moved it, so they're 100% identical.
-If you change a file
-and don't commit before you move it, the percentage will be lower, but Git
-correctly recognizes a change-and-move in most cases.
-It can guess wrong if
-you move more than half of one file into another -- in that case it will look
-as though the file was moved and then a new file was created in its place.
+The percentage reported by `commit` on the last line is the degree of similarity between the file in its old and new locations.
+In this case, of course, you _just_ moved it, so they're 100% identical.
+If you change a file and don't commit before you move it, the percentage is lower, but in most situations Git correctly recognizes a change-and-move.
+It can guess wrong if you move more than half of one file into another; in that case, it will look as though the file was moved and then a new file was created in its place.

-Unlike most version control systems, Git records the contents of your files
-rather than the changes you made between them.
-That's a large part of what
-makes committing, branching, and switching between branches so fast in Git:
-other VCSs have to apply a list of changes to get between one version of a
-file and another.
+Unlike most version control systems, Git records the contents of your files rather than the changes you made between them.
+That's a large part of what makes committing, branching, and switching between branches so fast in Git.
+Other VCSs have to apply a list of changes to get between one version of a file and another.
 Git just unzips the other version.

-By the way, if you reload the page in your browser you will notice that the
-stylesheet has *not* been applied, because you moved it without changing the
-reference in `index.html`.
-We'll fix that in the next unit.
+By the way, if you reload the page in your browser you will notice that the stylesheet has *not* been applied, because you moved it without changing the reference in `index.html`.
+We fix that in the next unit.

 ## List commits with Git log

-Now that you have a reasonable number of changes recorded, you can use `git
-log` to look at them.
-As with most Git commands, there are plenty of options
-to choose from; one of the most useful is `--oneline`.
+Now that you have a reasonable number of changes recorded, you can use `git log` to look at them.
+As with most Git commands, there are plenty of options to choose from; one of the most useful is `--oneline`.

 ```
 $ git log --oneline